Va. Senate leader moves to close potential loopholes in Commanders stadium bill

 If no changes were made, the Senate version also would allow the stadium authority to issue new bonds in perpetuity — and collect the tax revenue to pay them down — to finance new construction, expansion, repairs and maintenance.
 The House version would limit the bonds to 20 years.

 Saslaw, who sponsored the Senate bill, said he never wanted the bonds to be used for the broader development, which he describes as a “mini-city.”
-He said he would submit the new language to House and Senate negotiators who are trying to iron out differences between the two bills before the General Assembly session concludes Saturday.
+He said he would submit the new language to House and Senate negotiators who are trying to iron out differences between the two bills before the General Assembly session is scheduled to adjourn Saturday.
 Saslaw is one of the conferees, as is Knight.

 “It was never our intention that the bonds would be used for anything other than the stadium,” said Saslaw, the state Senate’s majority leader.
 “This makes clear what we intended.”